 Have you ever slid down a water slide?
-It’s a slide with water running down it so you can slide really fast.
 Well, here’s your chance to ride UP the slide.
 The “Flow Rider” pumps water up a slippery hill at high speed, while swimmers fling themselves onto it on surfboards.
 Some people swim on their bellies, but the brave ones stand on their boards to surf.
-The water is so strong that some kids were flung up to the top of the slide and right over the edge!
 How much water does it take to make a wave like this — and how long can you ride it without wiping out?

 Little kids: Only 1 kid at a time can ride on one side.
 If 4 extra people join in, how many riders would that side have?
 Bonus: If 2 of those were surfing instead of bellyboarding, how many would be bellyboarding?